Catalan numbers and a conjecture on the maximum composition length of a Kac module: Tally functions and a Catalan-type recursion for

 \subsection{Tallies}

 Corresponding to each $f$ as in \eqref{lab} we define a {\it tally function} $\ttT_f: \Z \lra \Z $.
-The idea is to associate a non-negative integer to each point on the number line so that the tally increases (resp. decreases) by one each time a symbol $\ti$ (resp. $\ci$) is passed.
-Thus we require \be \ttT_f (b+1) = \left\{ \right.\ee This only specifies $\ttT_f$ up to an additive constant, so we also assume \be \ttT_f(a) =1,\ee where $a=a_r$.
-This gives a good window in which to view the graph of $\ttT_f$.
+The idea is to associate a non-negative integer (a tally) to each point on the number line so that, moving left to right, the tally increases (resp. decreases) by one each time a symbol $\ti$ (resp. $\ci$) is passed.
+Thus we require \be \ttT_f (b+1) = \left\{ \right.\nn\ee This only specifies $\ttT_f$ up to an additive constant, so we also assume \be \ttT_f(a) =1,\ee where $a=a_r$.
+This assumption gives good window in which to view the graph of $\ttT_f$.
+It also relates potential moves to the zeros of $ \ttT_f$.
 There is a unique way to extend $ \ttT_f$ to a function $\ttT_f:\R\lra \R$ by connecting the values at consecutive integers by line segments with slopes $\pm 1$.
-The graph of the extended function is a straight line with slope $-1$ with a piecewise linear {\it wiggle} in the middle. \bexa {\rm Here is the graph of $\ttT_f$ for $f=(1,2,3,7,9)$.
-The wiggle occurs between the arrows, and we give the values of the tallies here at integer points.
-The entries in $f$ are the location of the symbols $\ti$. \\ \\ \\ \\ \unitlength{0.48mm} } \eexa \noi If $b<a$ are integers set $[b,a ] = \{z\in \Z| b\le z\le a\}$.
+If $b<a$ are integers set $[b,a ] = \{z\in \Z| b\le z\le a\}$.
 We denote the corresponding real closed interval by $[b,a ]_\R$.
-Likewise for other kinds of intervals with integer endpoints.
-A diagram of the form \\\ \unitlength{0.48mm} \\ with $r$ maximum values of 1, and $r$ minimum values of $0$ is called a {\it zigzag diagram of rank $r$.}
+Likewise for other kinds of intervals with at least one integer endpoint. \\ \\ For $f$ as in \eqref{lab}, set $\I =[a_1 -1, a_r]. $ There is a disjoint union